LP-CDF/AMi_Image_Analysis/README.md

     To use the correct shortcuts for your keyboard, update the file preferences.py and comment/uncomment lines 18 or 19 if you use an AZERTY keyboard.
-If using a QWERTY keyboard, you don't have to do anything.
+If using a QWERTY keyboard, you should not have to do anything.

     Dependencies:
     * PyQt5 (v5.9.2 or higher)